RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 Similarly to what we saw above, an error will be raised if the wrong result is produced.
 However in this case, rather than running as part of your main code, this test suite is run during development when making changes to verify that everything is still working as expected.
 (Perhaps as part of [continuous integration below](#continuous-integration-and-continuous-deployment)).

-We can run all of our tests for a project from the Matlab desktop under the *Editor* tab, including running tests with the debugger.
+We can run all of our tests for a project from the MATLAB desktop under the *Editor* tab, including running tests with the debugger.

 ![](/assets/images/matlab-repro-blog/run-tests.png)